Jaykef/SwiftUI-Practice/Explore/README.md

 * Animate the map between landmarks
 * Display the landmark using an interactive `MKLookAroundViewController`, as well as a snapshot of the landmark with `MKLookAroundSnapshotter`

-- Note: This sample code project is associated with WWDC22 session [10035: What's new in MapKit](https://developer.apple.com/wwdc22/10035/).